VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 ## Forced liquidations

-Usually, accounts are only eligible to be liquidated if they are under-collateralized, as it is described in the previous sections.
-Exceptionally, if the feature "forced liquidations" is enabled in one market, borrow positions can be liquidated in that market even when the health rate of the involved user is greater than 1 (that means, when the account is collateralized).
-Moreover, the close factor check would be ignored, allowing the liquidation of 100% of the debt in one transaction.
+Usually, accounts are only eligible to be liquidated if they are under-collateralized, as described in the previous sections.
+An exception is if "forced liquidations" are enabled for a market.
+In this case borrow positions can be liquidated in that market even when the health rate of the user is greater than 1 (i.e. when the account is collateralized).
+Additionally, the close factor check is ignored, allowing the liquidation of 100% of the debt in one transaction.

 This feature is based on the implementation done by Compound V2 [here](https://github.com/compound-finance/compound-protocol/pull/123/files).
 Compound V2 allows "forced liquidations" on markets as soon as the Collateral factor is zero, the Reserve factor is 100% and the borrows are paused.
-Venus defines a feature flag to enable/disable "forced liquidations", setteable directly via VIP, not based on other parameters.
+Venus defines a feature flag to enable/disable "forced liquidations", configurable directly via VIP, not based on other parameters.
 Compound community talked about this feature in [this post](https://www.comp.xyz/t/deprecate-fei-market/3513).

 To check if "forced liquidations" are enabled in one market, the function `Comptroller.isForcedLiquidationEnabled(address vToken)` can be called on the Comptroller contract of the pool, providing the address of the market to check.

+{% hint style="info" %}
+**Availability**:
-**Availability**: this feature is only available right now in the Core pool.
-It will be enabled in the Isolated pools soon.
+Forced Liquidations are only available in the Core pool.
+They will be enabled in the Isolated pools soon.
+{% endhint %}

 ### Example